Rosterfy's USA Universities & Colleges White Paper

 We’ve compiled these findings along with industry insights and commentary.

 The state of student volunteering

 In seeking to understand both the current challenges of the student volunteering sector and also the potential opportunities, it is crucial to understand how social and communal outlooks differ across various generations.

-Sarah Stephens, Senior Program Coordinator of Community Engagement at Colorado State University’s Student Leadership, Involvement, and Community Engagement office, says that Gen Z students are already starting to make their mark in their volunteering habits.
+Sarah Stephens, Senior Program Coordinator of Student Engagement at Colorado State University’s Student Leadership, Involvement, and Community Engagement office, says that Gen Z students are already starting to make their mark in their volunteering habits.
 “We’re dealing mostly with undergraduates, which means Generation Z. They’re altruistic and community-minded, but also entrepreneurial and career-based, which is a great mix for encouraging volunteers because they’re very aware of causes and so engaged in trying to make a difference,” she says.

 This data trend is backed up by the experience of Wheaton College’s Director, Office of Christian Outreach & Student Development, Yulee Lee, who oversees a robust culture of volunteering and service.
 Wheaton, a top liberal arts college, has had more than one-third of its 2,300 undergraduates take part in volunteering opportunities so far this year.
 “We’ve seen an increase in the desire to volunteer year-on-year.
-We’ve historically had around 400 students per month placed in external volunteering roles, and this year that has doubled to 800 students.
+We’ve historically had around 400 students per month placed in outdoor volunteering roles, and this year that has doubled to 800 students.
 Freshmen and sophomore classes especially, the younger generations, are actively seeking out opportunities to be part of something bigger than themselves,” she says.

 The Global-Minded Gen Z